leonism/Breast-Cancer/README.md

 ## Data Types

-Its always a good idea to get cozy with our dataset, not just by looking at its size, but by understanding what its really made of.
+It's always a good idea to get cozy with our dataset, not just by looking at its size, but by understanding what its really made of.
 Think of it like getting to know a new friend---you wouldn't just ask them how tall they are, right?
 You'd want to know their quirks, their traits, what makes them tick.
 The same goes for our data, knowing the types of data in each column helps us groove through the feature generation phase with ease.

 So, let's kick back and take a deeper dive.
 By checking out the data types of each column, we get the full picture: the numbers, the categories, the text.
 This insight is like the smooth rhythm of a jazz tune, guiding us to apply the right transformations and manipulations.
 When were in sync with our data, everything just flows better, leading to more accurate and reliable models.
-To get this vibe going, well use the `.dtypes` attribute in Pandas.
+To get this vibe going, we'll use the `.dtypes` attribute in Pandas.
 It's our backstage pass to the inner workings of the dataset, giving us a clear overview of the structure and content.
-Lets get jazzy with our data and see what it's really composed of!
+Let's get jazzy with our data and see what it's really composed of!

 ```python
 # We need to observe the data types of each columns